Data Protection guidance

-We also occasionally need to contact volunteers with essential last-minute news, like the advice such as safety advice due to the coronavirus outbreak.
+We also occasionally need to contact volunteers with essential last-minute news, such as safety advice due to the Coronavirus outbreak.
 We won’t use the details you send us to contact your volunteers with anything other than information about their volunteering, and they won’t get fundraising mailings or phone calls.

 If I already have an email from someone about Christian Aid Week, do I still need to ask their permission to use it?